DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

-- Know what requirements you have completed.
-It lists the courses you have taken in each of the requirement areas, including the Primary College Competencies, LASAR/PLAS/GenEd, Writing Intensive Units, Major, Minor and Concentration.
+- Know which requirements you have completed.
+It lists the courses you have taken in each of the requirement areas, including Primary College Competencies, LASAR/PLAS/GenEd, Writing Intensive Units, Major, Minor, and Concentration.

 - Identify which courses you must still take to fulfill your degree requirements.